AsmitaGhoderao/Predicting-Online-News-Popularity-/README.md

 The dataset contains various attributes related to the online articles published by Mashable which is taken from UCI Machine Learning Repository.

-This repository contains all the files related to exploratory data analysis, building machine learning models and tuning them to enhance the perfromance of the models.
+This repository contains all the files related to exploratory data analysis, building machine learning models, feature selection techniques used and hyperparameter tuning to enhance the perfromance of the models.